Hereward College is at the forefront of teaching and learning using assistive technologies.

 Our approach to assessment is centred on the individual and we use a holistic, multidisciplinary method developed over thirty years to ensure that students can fully participate in living, learning and work environments in order to achieve their goals.

 Assessments are carried out at one of our centres.
-Please call 024 7642 6146 to make an appointment:
+Please call 024 7642 6146 to make an appointment or you can contact us via our online form:

 - Hereward College, Bramston Crescent, Tile Hill, Coventry CV4 9SW